Westinghouse Air Brake Company: History

 The Air Brake plant prospered, and the surrounding community thrived alongside it.
 By 1905, over two million freight, passenger, mail, baggage, and express cars and 89,000 locomotives were equipped with Westinghouse Air Brakes.
 However, business was seasonally variable, and there were dips as well.
 Wilmerding men complained that, during the non-busy season, half routinely found themselves unemployed.
 This was not surprising, given that Wilmerding was a one-industry town, and thus unprofitable periods translated directly into a lower standard of living in the area.

 In the early 1900s, the Westinghouse Company built houses on a tract of land that it had purchased.
 In turn, it then sold those homes to its workers at an economical price.
 The company also offered educational and cultural activities, usually run through the local Y.M.C.A, to obtain better workers.
 Additionally, WA&B catered to its workers who lost their ability to work, by providing an early form of a disability insurance plan.
 To insure a certain income to employees who might have been unfit for work because of illness or injury, an ordered sum would be paid to the beneficiary.
 Any employee under 50 was eligible for membership after a physical examination.
 The members contributed according to the class which they belonged to, with their class being determined by the amount of money they made per month.
 Their contribution ranged from fifty cents to $1.50, which in turn (in case of disability) would pay out benefits for thirty-nine consecutive weeks.
 According to Wilmerding News during this time, about 76% of WA&B's employees held a plan membership with the company.

 The Westinghouse Air Brake company continued producing products in Wilmerding, with various managers over the years.
 However, with the shedding of Pittsburgh's industrial past, the company had become proportionally less important.

 In 1930 Westinghouse Automotive Air Brake Company merged with Bendix Corporation to form the Bendix-Westinghouse Automotive Air Brake Company.

 Wabco's heavy equipment range

 Between 1967 and 1983 Wabco competed, initially successfully, for market share in the heavy equipment marketplace.
-In 1984 its full range, including motor graders, off-highway trucks, dump trucks and motor scrapers, plus its manufacturing facilities, were sold to Dresser Industries.
+In 1984, Wabco's entire construction and mining equipment division (motor graders, off-highway trucks, dump trucks, motor scrapers, manufacturing facilities) was sold to Dresser Industries.
 The only performing segment of its construction and mining division, the Haulpak truck range, were re-branded by Dresser and continued to trade.
-In 1988 Dresser entered into a join-venture with Komatsu Ltd and the truck range continued to be manufactured.
+In 1988 Dresser entered into a joint-venture with Komatsu Ltd and the truck range continued to be manufactured.